Duration

 Modules

 Modules are three courses grouped together around a particular theme.
 They are designed to add to your skill set for future employment and potentially benefit your future career path.
-You must take one module as part of your Bachelor of Communication.
+You may include one module as part of your Bachelor of Communication.

 Find out more information and see available modules.